Digital simulation of convex mixtures of Markovian and non-Markovian single qubit Pauli channels on NISQ devices: Intuition for the choice of functions in the non-Markovian channel addition

 \section{Intuition for the choice of functions in the non-Markovian channel addition}

 Choosing the functions $q(t)$ and $r(t)$ for the non-Markovian channel addition was a non-trivial task.
-We shall provide some intuition on how these funtctions were choosen and the logic behind these choices.
-The calculations in section \RNum{3} B. give us the following conditions on the functions $q(t)$ and $r(t)$:
+We shall provide some intuition on how these functions were chosen and the logic behind these choices.
+The calculations in section 2 give us the following conditions on the functions $q(t)$ and $r(t)$:

-Now from section \RNum{3} B. we have that for the channels $\Lambda_{t}^{(1)}$ and $\Lambda_{t}^{(2)}$ to be non-Markovian their respective decay rates should be negative for some time interval.
-From equation (28) we see that:
+Now from section 2 we have that for the channels $\Lambda_{t}^{(1)}$ and $\Lambda_{t}^{(2)}$ to be non-Markovian their respective decay rates should be negative for some time interval.
+From equation (\ref{decay_rates_non_markov_channels}), we see that:

-Equation (30) tells us that for the total channel $\Lambda_{t}^{(T)}$ to be Markovian we must have:
+Equation (\ref{decay_rate_total_Markov}) tells us that for the total channel $\Lambda_{t}^{(T)}$ to be Markovian, we must have: